 The Fabian Commission on Food and Poverty has published Hungry for Change, a report on food and poverty.

-The Grantham Centre for Sustainable Futures hosted the Fabian Commission’s fourth hearing, along with the University of Sheffield’s Department of Geography and the Research Exchange for the Social Sciences.
+The Grantham Centre hosted the Fabian Commission’s 4th hearing.
+Co-hosting were the University of Sheffield’s Department of Geography and the Research Exchange for the Social Sciences.

-Testimony from experts who spoke at the hearings has informed today’s report, which also draws from the experiences of people currently experiencing food poverty in the UK.
+Testimony from experts who spoke at the hearings has informed Hungry for Change.
+It also draws from the experiences of people currently experiencing food poverty in the UK.

-In publishing the report on the Fabian Society website, its author Cameron Tait wrote:
+In publishing the report on the Fabian Society website, its author Cameron Tait explained its importance.